BahadorRashidi/MySQL-Project/Priliminaries_SQL_scripts.md

 ```
 SELECT author_lname from books ORDER BY author_lname;
 ```
-to chabge it we can do it as ;
+to change it to descending we can do it as ;
 ```
 SELECT title from books ORDER BY title DESC;
 ```